zuiko21/minimOS/architecture.md

 [**firmware**](https://en.wikipedia.org/wiki/Firmware))
 whose main purpose, besides the initial setup and perhaps some hardware tests ([*POST, Power-On Self-Test*](https://en.wikipedia.org/wiki/Power-on_self-test)) was merely copying those three files in RAM and ordering the CPU to jump at their code.
-Obviously, this firmware was part of the computer's hardware, and had nothing to do with CP/M, save for being designed to boot from such system files.
+Obviously, this firmware was part of the computer's hardware, and had nothing to do with CP/M itself, save for being designed to boot from such system files.

 Apart from such firmware design, having an **Intel 8080** CPU or compatible (the only one initially supported by CP/M) and at least **16 KiB RAM** *starting at address $0* (plus some